tmcgee123/karma-spec-reporter/README.md

 ## Configuration

-To limit the number of lines logged per test
+To limit the number of lines logged per test or suppress specific reporting, use the `specReporter` configuration in your karma.conf.js file
 ``` js
 //karma.conf.js
 ...